Small Business Commissioner

 - providing access to information and practical support for small businesses;

-- providing assistance to resolve business to business disputes;
+- providing assistance to resolve business-to-business disputes;

-- investigating complaints about unfair market practices;
+- investigating complaints about unfair practices impacting small businesses;